simrail/EDR/README.md

 Translations are happening via [Transifex](https://www.transifex.com/simrail-community/edr).
 If you wish to participate, we ask that you first contact [@Tallyrald](https://github.com/Tallyrald) via email or on the [Simrail forums](https://forum.simrail.eu/profile/782-crypter-emerald/).

+## Self Hosting
+Self hosting documentation is planned.
+The software needs a few adjustements to make it work easilly, but if you know your way around the code you can already do so ! :)

 ## Thank you

 A big thank you to the game developers for making [Simrail](https://store.steampowered.com/app/1422130/SimRail__The_Railway_Simulator/) and providing the necessary data for this app to work.